- For the University

 Our Seed Funds team can help you start a company or social enterprise.

-As Head of Seed Funds at Cambridge Enterprise, Anne has overseen strong growth in our investment activities, with Seed Funds investing over £5 million each year in young companies.
+As Head of Seed Funds, Christine oversees our investment activities, with the team investing over £5 million each year in young companies.

-As Head of Life Science investment, Christine has a focus on drug discovery with a broad portfolio of technologies, including University of Cambridge spin-outs Carrick, STORM, Z-factor, PhoreMost, Qkine and PolyProX.
+With expertise in Life Science investment, Christine has a focus on drug discovery with a broad portfolio of technologies, including University of Cambridge spin-outs Carrick, STORM, Z-factor, PhoreMost, Qkine, and PolyProX.
 Christine was featured in BioBeat’s 50 Movers and Shakers in BioBusiness 2018.

-Previously, Christine worked for six years in the Life Sciences Tech Transfer team managing licensing of University IP, including licences to Cambridge spin-outs Carrick, Storm and CEGX and managing the formation of the spin-out Z-factor.
+Previously, Christine worked for six years in the Life Sciences Tech Transfer team managing licensing of University IP.
 Christine also managed the University of Cambridge-GSK open innovation drug discovery initiative based at the SBC, working closely with academics to gain funding to develop translational projects.